T. V. Chandran: International acclaim: 1993–2001

-Paadam Onnu: Oru Vilapam and onwards: 2003-present
+Paadam Onnu: Oru Vilapam and onwards: 2003–2012

 Chandrans following project, Paadam Onnu: Oru Vilapam (2003), dealt with child marriage and polygamy prevailing in traditional Muslim communities of Kerala.
-Meera Jasmine played the lead role, who won the National and State Film Award for Best Actress for her performance in the film as a teen age Muslim girl.
-The premiere of the film saw protests from a group of Islamic periodicals of Kerala.
+Meera Jasmine played the lead role, who won the National and State Film Award for Best Actress for her performance in the film as a teenage Muslim girl.
+The premiere of the film saw protests from a group of Islamic periodicals in Kerala.
 The date of release was postponed more than once for this reason.
 The film won the National Film Award for Best Film on Family Welfare.
 T. V. Chandran narrowly missed his second national award as the best director for this film.
-As there was a tie, the casting vote of the Chairman of jury went to Bengali director Goutam Ghose.
+As there was a tie, the casting vote of the chairman of the jury went to Bengali director Goutam Ghose.
 With Paadam Onnu: Oru Vilapam, Chandran ended his association with music director Johnson, bringing in background music specialist Issac Thomas Kottukapally to score his social thriller Kathavasheshan (2004).
 Co-produced by and starring Dileep, the film follows a murder mystery.
 The film tells the story of a civil engineer who commits suicide as a protest against the 2002 Gujarat riots.
 The film stands odd in the filmography of Chandran for the narrative style it had.
 The film emerged the biggest winner at the Kerala State Film Awards with four wins.
-Chandran then worked in a Tamil psychological drama - Aadum Koothu (2005).
+Chandran then worked in a Tamil psychological drama – Aadum Koothu (2005).
 The film unfolds from the life of a college student who can see what others don't.
 The film – starring Navya Nair, Cheran and Prakash Raj – was screened at various film festivals in 2005–06, but was not released in theatres.
 It won the National Film Award for Best Feature Film in Tamil in 2005.
-Vilapangalkkappuram - based on the aftermath of the Gujarat riots of 2002 - was released in 2005.
+Vilapangalkkappuram – based on the aftermath of the Gujarat riots of 2002 – was released in 2005.
 Priyanka, Biju Menon, Sudheesh and Suhasini played the pivotal roles, and Priyanka won a state award for her performance in the film as a Muslim woman gang raped by a group of communalists.